 His symptoms were exactly right for giving sertraline.
 But with his underlying personality, with that sort of person.
 Some of the underlying predispositions can come out more strongly.
 In the case of Holmes these were very dangerous indeed.

 Myron May, who went on a shooting spree at Florida State University’s Strozier Liberary in 2014 was reportedly on a combination of Wellbutrin and Vyvanse.

 University of Texas student Kendrex J. White was reportedly on Zoloft when he went on a stabbing spree on campus that killed one person and injured three last year.

 Aaron Ybarra who went on a rampage with a shotgun at Seattle Pacific University in 2014 was reportedly on “a lot of medication” which included Risperdal and Prozac.
 Ybarra claimed he could hear the voice of Eric Harris, the Columbine shooter who was prescribed similar medication.

 12-year-old Jose Reyes who went on a shooting spree at his middle school was reportedly prescribed a generic form of Prozac by his local psychotherapist before taking a 9mm handgun to school and using it to kill his teacher and wound two others before taking his own life.

 The Washington Post also reported that the Navy Yard shooter Aaron Alexis was prescribed the antidepressant Trazodone before he went on to shoot 12 people to death at the Washington Navy Yard.

-While a vast majority if not all of the recent mass shooters have taken these medications, the medical community claims that there is no scientific evidence to connect homicidal behavior and the use of these drugs.
+A vast majority if not all of the recent mass shooters have taken these medications.
+Still, the medical community claims that there is no evidence to connect homicidal behavior and these drugs.
 Doctors and pharmaceutical companies continue to claim that these medications are safe to use.
-However, many are questioning the concurrent spike in deadly shootings by mentally ill people and the increase in the prescription of psychiatric drugs.
+However, many are questioning the spike in deadly shootings and the increase in psychiatric drug use.